 Competitor Analysis A competitor analysis report provides a better understanding of the marketplace and competition, from the going rate for tuition fees to the unique selling points and marketing strategies of competitor programmes.
 There is currently no direct competitor programme anywhere in the world.
 By combining research expertise from over 50 research-active academics at 5 Scottish Universities (including Edinburgh) who possess complementary expertise and capabilities, the programme will create a unique and world-leading PhD programme built around a cohesive cohort of research students.
-Individual PhDs in relevant areas are offered by many world-leading institutions, including Imperial College London, Oxford University, Cambridge University, University of Pennsylvania (USA), Princeton (USA), Yale (USA), MIT (USA), Chalmers University (SE), Utrecht University (NL), École Normale Supérieure (FR), Eötös Lórand University (HU), Ludwig-Maximilians Universität (DE) etc. Competitor Fees Institution Programme Fees Provide the fee structure (in British pounds) of three competitors, preferably Home International those mentioned in the competitor analysis.
-These may be UK or International competitors.
-University of Oxford PhD in Computer Science £4,260 £21,450 Imperial College, London PhD in Computer Science £4,260 £23,500 University of Pennsylvania PhD in Computer Science £30,381 £30,381
+Individual PhDs in relevant areas are offered by many world-leading institutions, including Imperial College London, Oxford University, Cambridge University, University of Pennsylvania (USA), Princeton (USA), Yale (USA), MIT (USA), Chalmers University (SE), Utrecht University (NL), École Normale Supérieure (FR), Eötös Lórand University (HU), Ludwig-Maximilians Universität (DE) etc. Competitor Fees Institution Programme Fees Provide the fee structure (in British pounds) of three competitors, preferably Home International analysis.
+These may be UK or International University of Oxford PhD in Computer Science £4,260 £21,450 Imperial College, London PhD in Computer Science £4,260 £23,500 University of Pennsylvania PhD in Computer Science £30,381 £30,381

 FEES AND COSTING

 Programme fees Home-Scotland / EU

-Fees are expressed per academic year in British pounds.
+British pounds.
 For PGT programmes, a Programme Costing Template will also be Home-RUK

 required for Fee Strategy Group.
 Overseas

-has developed a Programme Costing Templ by College to the Fee Strategy Group (FSG) for review and approval.
-The FSG ate to give FSG insight into the anticipated profitability of a programme and stings template, and guidance from FSG on filling out the template is included in FSGProgrammeCost ingTemplateFinalHS
+Fees for each new PGT programme are sent has developed a Programme Costing Templ by College to the Fee Strategy Group (FSG) for review and approval.
+The FSG ate to give FSG insight into the anticipated profitability of a programme and FSGProgrammeCost ingTemplateFinalHS